the-dev-syntax/Ecommerce-Template/README.md

 65. make User Schema better - search here for [User-Schema Should be]

 66. all throw new error will stop the application and show only the default error page.

+67. change the link in the email `VerificationEmail` from localhost to the real one.